Identification of COVID-19 mortality patterns in Brazil by a functional QR decomposition analysis: Conclusion

 \section{Conclusion}

-This paper has introduced a simple functional extension of the QR decomposition technique of linear algebra, and shown its application to identify independent patterns of COVID-19 evolution in Brazil.
-Each pattern defines an epidemiological region of influence, and the overall evolution of the pandemic in the country may be then modeled (in the log domain) as a linear combination of the behavior of those regions.
+This letter has introduced a simple functional extension of the QR decomposition technique of linear algebra, and shown its application to identify independent patterns of COVID-19 evolution in Brazil.
+Each pattern defines an epidemiological region, and the overall evolution of the pandemic in the country may be modeled (in the square root domain) as linear combination of the behavior of those regions.
 Naturally, the accuracy of the model depends on the number of independent patterns considered.
-Only the first three mortality patterns were discussed here for a general qualitative view of the pandemic evolution in the country; however, a larger number should be included if a more precise representation is desired.
+Only the first two mortality patterns were discussed here for a general qualitative view; however, a larger number should be included if a more precise representation is desired.

 The functional expansion of the data adopted an orthogonal basis to facilitate the computation of the QR decomposition.
 Nevertheless, further development of the decomposition algorithm to allow for the use of non-orthogonal basis systems, such as the widely used B-splines, would be desired as a next step.